 PTI guidelines vary from county to county, but generally speaking, the program:

 If you were arrested for the sale or possession of Schedule III CDS in Atlantic County, Cape May County, or the surrounding area, turn to the experienced drug crime lawyers at the Law Offices of John J. Zarych for aggressive legal representation.
-Call us at (609) 616-4956 today to set up your free consultation.
+Call us at (609) 616-4956 to set up your free case evaluation.